keyboard_arrow_up

 Shaft

-The rotating part of the motor that protrudes past the bearings for attachment to the driven equipment.
+The rotating part of the motor that extends past the bearings and connects to the driven equipment.

 Stator

-In an AC induction motor the stator is made of laminations with a large hole in the center for the rotor to turn and slots in the stator for the windings to be inserted.
+In an AC induction motor, the stator consists of laminations with a central hole for the rotor and slots for the windings.

 Torque

-Force for turning provided by a motor or gear motor shaft.
-Often described in pounds.
+The turning force generated by a motor or gear motor shaft, often described in pounds.

 Volts

-The difference of possibility between two points in a conducting wire with a constant current of one ampere.
+The potential difference between two points in a conducting wire with a constant current of one ampere.

 More Electric Motors Information